 Send still-functional materials to the Re-Store, if you really think someone else will want them.

->And of course, prioritize renovations that address identified safety and environmental issues — and when you renovate, engage properly licensed professionals and Renovate Safe.
+And of course, prioritize renovations that address identified safety and environmental issues — and when you renovate, engage properly licensed professionals and Renovate Safe.

 3. My commenting policy: No One May be Made to Feel Bad for their Decisions.
 And, nix to the h***, u***, h******, d****…

 My blog is my happy place.
 Hateful angry words distress me.
 They are usually not required — really: *Hate* a room color?
 I have said before, Let’s save our hate and the call-to-action it engenders for [fill in the blank, choose social/political issues that you really care about] that lead to real human suffering (rather than the suffering that comes from having to bathe in a pastel-colored bathroom, for example).
 So I don’t allow these words in comments on the blog: Hate, Ugly, Hideous, Dated.
 Please try not to use them, I will edit the word with asterisks.
 Most regular readers know my feelings and approach to this — and they’ve told me they appreciate it… that it is part of what has made this a supportive community.
 On a regular basis, this whole h***, etc. issue is not a very big issue on the blog.
 It usually comes up only when I start the rant.
-Then other jump right in to play.
+Then others jump right in to play.
 I totally understand.
 So, in a goodly number of cases, I’ll take the pin!

-So what if you don’t really like something on the blog and want to offer a critical comment?
+So: What if you don’t really like something on the blog and want to offer a critical comment?
 (1) If it’s simply a product that I have posted, say, something from the Crate & Barrel website, hey, no problem, say why you don’t like it and why and offer an alternative.
 Be nice about it, of course.
 BUT (2), if it’s a reader’s home, well, you know the answer already.
 This is a supportive site.
 Find something to like and comment on that and move on.
 Honestly, this is not much of an issue on this site, I can only think of two or three times I did not approve a nasty comment, and they were from passers-by, not regulars.
 I am writing this only to be complete.

 What if you have “advice” for a reader and their room?
 A “rule” I read on this recently: Don’t offer advice unless someone has agreed you may offer it.
 As in, a made-up example: Mary has shared a shot of her living room so that we can see her Heywood Wakefield collection.
 There is no talk of wall color.
 You think you have a great idea.
 Before just spitting it out, you need to ask, “Wow, that room is really beautiful.
 May I offer you some ideas about a wall color that might make that whole Heywood Wakefield set pop even more?”
 If Mary responds saying, “Sure, I’d love to hear!,” you are good to go.
 But maybe she will say, “We just painted the room this color last week, and we are really happy with it.”
 Which means oopsy, shut yer trap.
 Or maybe she won’t answer at all.
 Which means…. yup, shut yer trap.
 Bottom line: If you ask permission to give advice, and the recipient says yes, the recipient is more … receptive.
 This is the civil way to do it.
 Mea culpa: On Kate’s post about her bathroom room layout, she didn’t ask for my help — and I didn’t ask permission.
 Yet, I jumped right in to offer advice.
 This was not the “right” way to do it.
 She gets mega props for responding with grace.
 (Next time, I will have her make her closing point in the blog post, “What do you think of my layout, readers?” haha)